CMSgov/bluebutton-site-static/_posts/2018-05-19-How-Beneficiaries-Authorize-an-App.md

 4. Sign In: Correctly enter the account credentials.

 ### 1. Cancel:
-The beneficiary clicks the "Cancel" button.
-The API returns control to your application, but  no token is provided.
-Your callback/redirect uri will receive a response that includes an "access_denied" error.
+When the beneficiary chooses cancel the Login page will be redisplayed.

-We considering upgrading this condition to also include the state value your app provided in order to enable you to map the response back to the user on your app that made the request and chose to cancel.
+We considering upgrading this condition to redirect back to the application with the state value your app provided in order and an error condition.
+This would enable applications to map the response back to the user in the app that made the request and chose to cancel.

 ### 2. Forgotten credentials
 The "**Trouble Signing in**" link would be used by the beneficiary if they are unable to remember their User name and/or Password, or are unsure if they have a MyMedicare account.